Now here’s a salad for the fall!

 Golden Beet and Pomegranate Salad RecipePrint

-- 3 golden beets
+- 3 golden beets (about 1 pound)

 - 1 cup diced red onion

 - 1/4 cup orange juice ( can sub with 3 Tbsp Triple Sec)